sgladkoff/goldpan/docs/interpretisto.md

 When you are done, press the **Connect** button (9) to enter the conference.

-## Settings
+## The Settings Menu

-When you have joined a conference, the **Settings** menu, accessible via a button on the vertical panel, becomes available:
+After you have connected to a conference, the **Settings** menu, accessible via a button on the vertical panel, becomes available:

 ![inter_settings](inter_settings.png)